 From name-brand pet food for dogs, cats, and fish to vet-approved toys, leashes, food dishes, and even an occasional doggie sweater or Halloween costume—the dollar store lets pets live the good life without their owners worrying about the cost.
 You just might be surprised by what you’ll find.

-In closing, let me remind all of us of this important principle: Even the best deal in the world is not a good deal at all if it’s something you don’t need or won’t use.
+Let me remind all of us of this vital principle: Even the best deal in the world is not good if it’s something you don’t need or won’t use.